openseadragon/site-build/README.md

 This will run a server at http://localhost:9000/.

+## Building the Docs

+    grunt doc

+... will build the docs into the local build folder.

+## Publishing

 To publish, run:

     grunt publish

-This cleans out the openseadragon.github.com folder (which you've cloned from the openseadragon.github.com repository, and resides next to your site-build folder) and builds and copies the appropriate files into it.
+This cleans out the openseadragon.github.com folder (which you've cloned from the openseadragon.github.com repository, and resides next to your site-build folder) and builds and copies the web pages and docs into it.

 ## Example Images